-Someone could be physically healthy without also being well.
-Another person could be living with a disease, yet practicing wellness that is enhancing his or her overall health.
+Someone could be physically healthy without being well.
+Another person could be living with a disease, yet practicing wellness that is enhancing his or her overall health and well being.

 The World Health Organization (WHO) defines health as, “… a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
 They define wellness as, “…the optimal state of health of individuals and groups.”